gutow/Algebra_with_Sympy/Development Notes.md

 ## Building PyPi package
 <a class="anchor" href="#building-pypi-package"></a>
+(note: migrating to pyproject.toml, but have not migrated to poetry or hatch)
-1. Make sure to update the version number in setup.py first.
+1. Make sure to update the version number in `version.py` first.
 1. Install updated  setuptools and twine in the virtual environment:
    ```
    pipenv shell